alsyundawy/quotr/README.md

 ## QUOTR
 Quotr is a free and open-source PHP quotation generator that is capable of creating HTML, PDF, and DOCX quotations.
-It may not be the best in the world, but it is simple, fuss-free, and gives developers a quick boost with all the essentials built-in.
+It is a simple and fuss-free package, giving developers a quick boost with their quotation generation needs.
 <br><br>

 ## QUOTATION TEMPLATE SAMPLES
 <p float="left">